 • Book a cheap parking on Parclick.com

-1. Le Grand Rex: best temple of (English language) cinema in Paris (2nd)
+1. Le Grand Rex: the temple of (English) cinema (2nd)

 1 Boulevard Poissonnière, 75002 Paris | Legrandrex.com →

-2. Studio 28: perhaps the most beautiful cinema (18th)
+2. Studio 28: perhaps the most beautiful cinema in Paris (18th)

 10 Rue Tholozé, 75018 Paris | Cinema-studio28.fr →

-3. Le Louxor: iconic and famous cinema built in 1921 (10th)
+3. Le Louxor: iconic and famous cinema in Paris (10th)

 170 Boulevard de Magenta, 75010 Paris | Cinemalouxor.fr →